Variational Autoencoders

 - \(p(\bm{z}) = \mathcal{N}(\bm{z} \mid \bm{0}, \bm{I})\)

-- The mean and covariance are given by neural networks, in general
+- Say, the likelihood is modeling a continuous variable: the mean and covariance are given by neural networks

 - Many times the covariance is fixed and assumed to be diagonal: \(\Sigma(\bm{z}) = \sigma^2 \bm{I}\) (\(\sigma\) can be learned, too)